thesmythgroup/SiftXml/README.rst

         }
     }

-Note that both the Root.users member the the User class are both annotated with XmlElement.
+Note that both the Root.users member and the User class are both annotated with XmlElement.
 Currently this is required but might be avoidable in the future.

 Type Coercion